-This article will give you everything you need to know about the CRM experience, covering CRM software, CRM strategy, and how you can use a CRM to deliver high-quality communication, bottom-line-affecting marketing and retention campaigns, and improve customer service.
+This article will give you everything you need to know about the CRM experience, covering CRM software, CRM strategy, and how you can use a CRM software to deliver high-quality communication, bottom-line-affecting marketing, and retention campaigns, all while improving customer service.

 What is a CRM experience?

 Customer relationship management (CRM) refers to software for managing a company’s relationships and communication with existing and potential customers.
 When someone refers to CRM, it is usually about a CRM tool, which businesses use to help with things like storing customer data and using predictive analysis for growth.
 The CRM experience therefore refers to the way you optimize your CRM to ensure the best possible customer experience.

 Imagine you owned a brick-and-mortar store that sold shoes…

 A customer, Jane, comes in, looking for a new pair of shoes.
 With a CRM, you have a team member who recognizes her immediately.
 It whispers to you…

 “This is Jane.
 She bought a pair of size 7 tennis shoes from us 18 months ago.
 She’d just gotten back into tennis and was looking forward to getting on the court.
 She also came in two weeks ago to look around.
 She was approached by Sean, but waved him off and didn’t buy anything, though she did peruse the running shoe section.
 You should ask her how she’s enjoying tennis and recommend a size 7 New Balance running shoe we currently have at 25% off.”

 The value is clear.
 It’s not just amazing for bottom-of-funnel conversions, though.
 A CRM, point blank, improves the customer experience.

 It works for front-end sales and supports the employees who interact with customers directly.
 But it’s equally useful for back-end employees like marketing managers, operations personnel, IT, and more by giving them access to customer data and contact information that enables them to make data-driven marketing and product decisions.